“Nobody Died At Sandy Hook”

 “The only photo we have seen of any children being evacuated from the school was apparently taken earlier in the fall during a drill—no coats, smiling faces, leaves remaining on a few trees.” pg.
 75

-You can see some of the kids’ coats (along with their backpacks) hanging in Walkley’s scene photos:
+You can actually see some of the kids’ coats (along with their backpacks) hanging in Walkley’s scene photos:

-Officer Rachel Van Ness notes how cold (as well as terrified) the kids were in her report (Book 6, 00001113.pdf):
+Officer Rachel Van Ness also notes how cold (as well as terrified) the kids were in her report (Book 6, 00001113.pdf):

 This Detective was then directed by someone to approach the building and begin escorting the children out and through the parking lot as they were released by Officers from within the building.
 This Detective ran to the sidewalk by TFC Gregg and observed the first group of children being led out of the building along with several staff members and teachers.
 The children were holding onto each other’s shoulders from behind and walking in a single file line as directed.
 This Detective observed that many of the children were crying and frightened, in addition to being cold…